 Authentication for Microsoft Search in Bing is tied to Azure Active Directory.
-When Microsoft Search users go to Bing, the Bing header will show sign-in options for a Microsoft account as well as a work or school account.
-If Bing can't determine whether a user is an eligible participant, users can go to the Explore Microsoft Search page, where they'll be automatically redirected to your organization's sign-in page.
+When Microsoft Search users go to Bing, the Bing header shows sign-in options for a Microsoft account and a work or school account.
+If Bing can't determine whether a user is an eligible participant, users can go to the Explore Microsoft Search page, where they are automatically redirected to your organization's sign-in page.

 Users can access Microsoft Search only through a work or school account.
 They need to sign in with the same credentials they use to access Office 365 services such as SharePoint or Outlook.
 A personal Microsoft account can't be used to sign in to Microsoft Search.

-If a user is already authenticated with their work or school account in another service, such as Outlook or SharePoint, they'll be automatically signed into the same work or school account when they go to Bing in the same browser.
-Also, when the user signs out of their work or school account, they'll be automatically signed out from other Microsoft Office services in the same browser.
+If a user is already authenticated with their work or school account in another service, such as Outlook or SharePoint, they are automatically signed into the same work or school account when they go to Bing in the same browser.
+Also, when the user signs out of their work or school account, they are automatically signed out from other Microsoft Office services in the same browser.